-Find out about fees for the huts and campsites on the Kepler Track and how to make reservations during the summer season.
-The track takes 3-4 days to walk.
+Find out about fees for staying at huts on the Milford Track and how to make reservations in the summer season.
+The track takes 4 days to walk.
+Camping is not permitted.

 What to book

 In the Great Walks season you need to book all three huts on the track.
 You must start from the Lake Te Anau end and stay in each hut consecutively.

 How to book

-Follow this step-by-step process to guide you through booking the Kepler Track:
+Follow this step-by-step process to guide you through booking the Milford Track.

 - Decide the date you want to start walking.

-- Check availability of huts and campsites for space in each hut/campsite on the date you want to stay.
-If there is no space in one of the huts/campsites you want to stay at, consider:
+- Check availability of huts.
+If there is no space in each of the huts from the date you want to start, consider:

 Terms and conditions